Why you can trust Bankrate

 - Average annual minimum coverage premium: $550

-As the seventh-largest auto insurer in the U.S., Farmers offers robust coverage, with a long list of unique features.
-For example, you can purchase ridesharing coverage if you drive for a transportation providers like Uber or Lyft.
-You may also be able to purchase OEM coverage, which will source original manufacturer parts for your vehicle if it is damaged.
-Farmers received an above-average ranking for claims satisfaction from J.D.
+As the seventh-largest auto insurer in the U.S., Farmers Insurance offers robust coverage, with a long list of unique features.
+For example, you can purchase ridesharing coverage if you drive for a transportation provider like Uber or Lyft.
+You may also be able to purchase original equipment manufacturer coverage, which will source original manufacturer parts for your vehicle if it is damaged.
+Farmers received an above-average rating for claims satisfaction from J.D.
 Power.
 The company carries an A- (Excellent) financial strength rating from AM Best.

 If you have recently purchased a new car, you may want to consider Farmers’ New Car Replacement Coverage.
 This optional coverage is designed to replace your totaled car with a brand new model, as long as your vehicle is less than two years old and has fewer than 24,000 miles.

 Learn more: Farmers Insurance review